KarsaiTamas/PNGTuberDisplayerApp/README.md

 <br>You can set Input and output audio to be used for your created character.</br>
 <br>You should be able to setup any audio for a character to talk with.</br>
 <br>Multiplayer is using steam, so you can setup a lobby via hitting host in Network, than you just copy the invite code which is also in Network.</br>
-<br>Right now you can join to someone, but I haven't tested successfully sending images between players for the PNGs to work so that's iffy.</br>
+<br>Right now you can join to someone, sending the characters to each other works, but I have to make the sync new 'player' to lobby work.</br>
-<br>The mouth sync haven't been setup yet, since I want to verify if joining works properly now.</br>

 <br>Plans:</br>
 <br>Adding in extra animation support which with you can make it interact with let's say twitch chat.</br>